By: Kristen Boyle, Vice President of Marketing at PandoLogic

 While there are still many unknowns surrounding when and how Google Job Ads will become available to the industry at large, this news presents an exciting opportunity for employers and tech partners alike to build Google Job Ads into recruitment campaign strategies and achieve new levels of effectiveness in sourcing talent.
 The level of impact that this new offering has on employers, job seekers, and programmatic vendors may vary, depending on how each group plans on embracing the change.

-Google Job Ads will be another tool in an employer’s toolkit to attract the right candidates for their job openings, better optimize their recruitment costs, and improve their recruitment strategy over time.
-By leveraging Google Job Ads, employers can expect a much broader reach and increased visibility when it comes to attracting top talent.
-Upon submitting their Jobs feed and linking it to their Google Ads campaign, a company’s roles will be automatically served up to relevant job seekers based on Google keyword searches, providing employers with increased engagement from high-intent job seekers.
-Pairing Job Ads with text ads and organic results served up on the SERP (search engine results page) not only allows employers to maximize their exposure across the whole page but also gives employers a more comprehensive data set to understand and maximize performance.
-Adding Job Ads performance metrics to Google Ads metrics, such as impression share, click share, and ranking-related data, can provide employers with the overall picture of their digital advertising strategy on Google.
+Google Job Ads will be another tool in an employer’s and staffing agencies toolkit to attract the right candidates for job openings, better optimize recruitment costs, and improve recruitment strategy over time.
+By leveraging Google Job Ads, employers and staffing agencies can expect a much broader reach and increased visibility when it comes to attracting top talent.
+Upon submitting their Jobs feed and linking it to their Google Ads campaign, a company’s roles will be automatically served up to relevant job seekers based on Google keyword searches, providing the employer or staffing agency with increased engagement from high-intent job seekers.
+Pairing Job Ads with text ads and organic results served up on the SERP (search engine results page) not only allows a company to maximize their exposure across the whole page but also gives the employer or staffing agency a more comprehensive data set to understand and maximize performance.
+Adding Job Ads performance metrics to Google Ads metrics, such as impression share, click share, and ranking-related data, can provide the overall picture of their digital advertising strategy on Google.

 Google Job Ads can make the job search process more efficient and effective for job seekers by providing them with relevant and targeted job opportunities that match their skills and preferences.
 Even before the launch of Google for Jobs in 2017, an iCIMS study reported that nearly 70% of job seekers already used Google to look for open jobs and research employers, demonstrating the integration between the job searching experience and users’ organic use of Google as their search engine of choice.
 In addition to viewing the job results that appear on the standard Google SERP (search engine results page), candidates will have dynamic access to open positions appearing in the Job Ads that closely match their filtered search parameters.
 Over time the search process and filter options will undoubtedly get more refined and sophisticated as Google leverages new data points to deliver the exact results individuals want.